 Tracker allows you to create multiple forms in a single workgroup.
 There can be a maximum of 32 forms in a workgroup.
 This allows you to manage different sets of data in a central location.
 Some examples:

 A Default Form is created in each workgroup.
 The name of the default form depends on the template that was used to create the workgroup.
 For example, the Product Development template has the "Issue Form" created by default and the Help Desk template has the "Ticket Form" created by default.
-Information about the default settings in a particular template can be found in the template list in the Putting It All Together section.
+Information about the default settings in a particular template can be found in the Putting It All Together section.

 If only one Form is defined in Tracker, users will not see the Form field on any of the pages (Add, Edit, Task, Query, Home, etc.) until additional forms are added to the workgroup.
 Only users that are members of the Admin group (or are members of a user group with the Admin privilege) will see the Form field in the Admin section.

 This section explains general operations such as adding a form and choosing its fields, editing some of the form's properties and deleting forms.
 The Fields in a Form section explains how to add and remove fields in existing forms and set a field's properties on a specific form.

 Topics Covered In This Section